 DfE statutory guidance.

-Guidance on removing pupils from the school roll (word) - January 2020
+Guidance on removing pupils from the school roll (pdf) - September 2020

 Information on the Education (Pupil Registration) (England) Regulations 2006.

-There is an obvious overlap with safeguarding as CME are at risk of other disadvantages in addition to under-achieving, such as abuse and exploitation.
+There is a natural overlap with safeguarding as children missing education are at risk of under-achieving, abuse and exploitation.

-The designated safeguarding lead in the school should, even where not the lead for admissions, leavers and CME, be aware of the school’s duties and responsibilities in the key areas of attendance, admissions and CME.
+The designated safeguarding lead in the school should be aware of the school’s duties and responsibilities in the key areas of attendance, admissions and CME.

-They should ensure that staff are similarly aware so that they can raise any concerns they have and ensure that the necessary safeguarding procedures are instigated when appropriate.
+They should ensure that staff are similarly aware so that they can raise any concerns they have and ensure that the necessary safeguarding procedures are instigated, when appropriate.

-Schools should make referrals about CME to Ealing's in-year admissions and CME team.
-Please contact the team for advice.
+Schools should make referrals regarding children missing education to Ealing's CME officer.
+Please contact the CME officer for advice.